A dessert of passion fruit mousse, seaweed wafers and smoked mesquite foam

 Marché Moderne's cocktail menu delivers on freshness with libations that team herbaceous flavors with citrus notes and top-shelf spirits.

 After more than a year of delays, master sommelier Dennis Kelly and executive chef Anthony Secviar—who worked together for years at The French Laundry—opened their highly anticipated Protégé this spring.
 The 80-seat venue features a lounge, along with a prix fixe-only dining room.
 Guests can get a taste of Secviar’s new American cuisine that’s driven by French techniques, seasonal local ingredients and Spanish influences from his time cooking at Catalonia’s legendary elBulli.
 Among the menu highlights are exquisite ricotta dumplings, a short rib pithivier and “brick chicken” surmounting saffron rice.
 The desserts by pastry chef Eddie Lopez are at once polished and familiar (like his dark chocolate pavé, inspired by his love of mixing peanut M&M’s into a bucket of popcorn at the movies).
 The interiors showcase the talents of Jon de la Cruz and include a striking macramé partition by textile fine artist Windy Chien.
 INSIDER'S TIP The 250-selection wine cellar holds rare finds such as Romano Levi grappa with hand-drawn labels, and Marc de Bourgogne, which is considered the best and most expensive example of the pomace-distilled spirit known as marc.
 650.494.4181

-Photography Courtesy Of: Eight Tables photo by Nader Khouri; Bresca photo by Greg Powers; Eleven Madison Park photo by Gary He; Stubborn Seed photo by Michael Pisarri; Marché Moderne photo by Dylan + Jeni
+Photography by: Eight Tables photo by Nader Khouri; Bresca photo by Greg Powers; Eleven Madison Park photo by Gary He; Stubborn Seed photo by Michael Pisarri; Marché Moderne photo by Dylan + Jeni